WYCodeBook/WYCodeBook.github.io/_html/links.md

 ---

-layout: post
+layout: collection
-title: "HTML Links"
+title: "Links"
-date: 2018-03-30
-categories: HTML
-img: /img/coding_logo.png
+photo:

 ---

 Links are necessary for users to jump from one page to another.
 HTML links are defined with the `<a>` tag.